-Trying to impose a strict feeding schedule, rather than watching your new baby‘s cues, is not only likely to result in unnecessary crying, but may be a risk to her health.
+There is always some pressure on parents to enforce strict feeding and sleeping regimes to foster a ‘good’ baby.
+But trying to impose a strict feeding schedule with a new baby, rather than watching their cues, is not only likely to result in unnecessary crying, but may be a risk to their health.

 When you compare a baby’s needs to those of an adult (who is generally not trying to gain weight – at least, not to double or triple their current size!), it is easy to understand that expecting a baby to eat according to a strict regime, which restricts the duration and quantity of feeds, is not only unrealistic but can also contribute to a failure to thrive.

 Consider how often you eat, drink, snack or sip in an average day.

 Did you know that you would be having a cup of coffee at four o’clock this afternoon, or did you just feel like one?
 Did you tell your work colleagues you wouldn’t be able to have lunch with them at midday because you are not scheduled to eat until one o’clock?
 Doesn’t your hunger and thirst change according to the weather and your activity level?

 As adults, we eat and drink according to our own body signals, not a predetermined schedule – and so should babies.

 While a gentle rhythm to your day may help you feel a sense of control as you adapt to your new lifestyle, and a feeding and sleeping routine may appear to suit some babies, being pedantic about enforcing a routine to ‘train’ your baby is likely to result in lengthy bouts of crying and can have adverse effects.